flutter/website/src/release/breaking-changes/route-transition-record-and-transition-delegate.md

 but is still waiting for the popping animation to finish, this route would sit in the navigator routes stack until the animation was done.
-If a page update occurred during this time, this route exits but doesn't requires a decision on how to transition off the screen.
+If a page update occurred during this time, this route exits but doesn't require a decision on how to transition off the screen.
 Therefore, `isWaitingForExitingDecision` was added to cover that case.